stick231/stick231/README.md

   - Problem solving in math and physics
   - Computer science and engineering

-_I enjoy math, physics, computer science, engineering, and working with Linux!_
+_I’m also passionate about open-source communities and enjoy experimenting with new Linux distributions._

 ## 🛠️ Tech Stack